 - 1 pint fresh strawberries, cut into bite-sized pieces

-1 tsp. vodka, rum, tequila or other liquor (optional)
+- 1 teaspoon vodka, rum, tequila or other liquor (optional)

-Put the honey into a small pan and heat on low until the honey has become more "liquid".
-Pour into a bowl and add the ground Tasmanian Pepperberry, mixing well.
-All to cool before you add it to the berries.
-(You can make the infused honey ahead of time - make double, so you have extra to use for other things.)
+- Put the honey into a small pan and heat on low until the honey liquefies.
+Pour into a bowl and add the ground Tasmanian pepperberry, stir well and allow to cool slightly.
+Add the orange juice and liquor, and stir until combined.

-You can serve this for any meal or snack.
-This tastes just as good on pancakes as it does on ice cream or even just mixed in with Greek yogurt.
+This tastes just as good on pancakes as it does on ice cream, or even just mixed in with Greek yogurt.